 The Reinhard Group develops materials and methods that advance understanding of complex chemical and biological systems on a molecular level.
 One objective is to gain better insights into the properties and mode of operations of enzymes and complex molecular machines that govern fundamental life processes.
 A second objective is to develop new and useful products from these “nanotechnologies.”
 The Group combines engineered nanomaterials and self-assembled biological components into useful devices for applications in sensing, biocatalysis, and synthesis.

-The Straub group focuses on the theoretical and computational modeling of biophysical systems.
-Particular areas of interest include ultrafast dynamics and energy transfer in heme proteins, the development of computational algorithms for structural optimization and sampling in proteins and organic crystals, and the modeling of peptide and protein aggregation.
+The Straub group focuses on the theoretical and computational modeling of biomolecular systems.
+Particular areas of interest include dynamics of energy transfer and signaling in proteins, the development of computational algorithms for folding, thermodynamics and phase changes in proteins and membranes, and the modeling of peptide and protein aggregation.

 Area: Biochemistry, genomics, bioinformatics

 The Tullius Group focuses on developing and applying new chemical probe methods for determining the structure of DNA and RNA.
 They introduced the use of the hydroxyl radical as a high-resolution chemical footprinting reagent for nucleic acids.
 In recent years the Tullius Group has focused on extending the hydroxyl radical footprinting method to the whole-genome scale, by using high throughput DNA sequencing to analyze the experiment.
 Current projects include the development of a new method for determining the tertiary structure of all RNA molecules in a cell, in one experiment.

 Areas: Organic synthesis, biological chemistry, and drug delivery